nizmox/review_mi/app/assets/javascripts/backbone/views/conventions.md

 ##CONVENTIONS

 route name: 'search/movies/:term'
+route function name: searchMovies
-route method name: searchMoviesTerm variable name in route (if any): term
+  (UNLESS there is already a route called searchMovies, then it can be called searchMoviesTerm) variable name in route (if any): term class name: ReviewMi.Views.searchMoviesTermView

 folder name: search_movies_term (term being the wildcard) file name: searchMoviesTermView.js

-class name: ReviewMi.Views.searchMoviesTermView

-template name (if any): search-movies-term (No View!)
+template name (if any): searchMoviesTermView (No View!) div inside template (wrapper): class="searchMoviesTerm"

 ##SUB VIEW (MODEL WITHIN A COLLECTION)